Disbursements and Payments FAQ

 What is full-time during the Summer session?

-Financial Aid considers “full-time” status as 6.0 units or more for summer semesters, 12.0 for Spring and Winter.
+Financial Aid considers “full-time” status as 12 or more units per semester.

 Do I have to be a full-time student in order to receive Financial Aid?